Economic Growth, Cycles and Policy

 if we consider and , we can rewrite the first-order condition as:

-Intuition: a farmer increases his production whenever the relative price of his product increases.
+Intuition: a farmer increases his production when the relative price of his product increases.

 If we then assume that the demand function depends on the good's relative price , on real income and on a real preference shock , we can write the log-demand as: